 MHNet offers Electronic Fund Transfers (EFTs) and Electronic Remittance Advices (ERAs) to facilitate your billing processes.
 For specific information concerning EDI claims and other electronic solutions, please refer to the EDI Documentation page and click on the EFT Quick Guide.
 To sign up for EFTs, click here for the EFT registration form.
-Please note that a voided check must be submitted with the EFT form to process your request.
+Please note the EFT registration form is not available on the portal (MHNetProvider.com) at this time.
+A voided check must be submitted with the EFT form to process your request.
 Your first direct deposit of payment will indicate the processing is complete!

 There are scenarios where a member's copay exceeds the provider's contracted amount and MHNet wants to clarify the appropriate process for when this occurs.
 If the provider is aware of the service and contracted amount before rendering the treatment, the provider should not accept a copay amount from the member that exceeds their contracted rate.
 If the member pays their entire copay upfront, the provider will be required to reimburse the member, as instructed by the Remittance Advice from MHNet.